Having a baby is hard. Breastfeeding is hard. Having a fussy breastfed baby is really hard.

 The great thing though is the Wonder Weeks app.
 It tells you when the next leap is coming, why it’s occurring (which is really fascinating) and how to help your baby through it.

-Solution: Get the Wonder Weeks app or the Wonder Weeks book.
+Solution: Educate yourself with the Wonder Weeks app or the Wonder Weeks book.

 Okay so don’t laugh, but at first I didn’t burp my baby.
-I had heard so much about how breastfed babies don’t need to be burped.
-The reason is that they aren’t drinking out of a bottle, therefore air can’t get in.
+I had read so much about how breastfed babies don’t need to be burped.
+The reason is that they aren’t drinking out of a bottle, therefore not much air can’t get in.
 Right?

 I later learned that I had an overactive letdown and she had a cow’s milk allergy (MSPI).
 Both of these issues meant that I definitely should have been trying to get every possible burp out.

-Solution: See if your baby needs to be burped.
+Solution: See if your baby needs to be burped longer/more than you assume.

 Thrush is essentially a yeast infection.
 It can also be difficult for a mother to recognize.